jbaxenom/laget-framework/README.md

 - Implementing seamless setup of different test environments for both web and integration tests.
 The framework will point to the right environment URL's just by setting them in the environment.properties file
 - Providing the most common Page Object helpers for both WebDriver and Appium (through Abstract pages)
+- Providing out-of-the-box solution to run parallel tests and aggregate the reports into one nice-looking HTML
+- Providing some nice test data tools, specially for writing and reading REST payloads

 ### Selenium WebDriver